dhis2/academy-dhis2-fundamentals/Fundamentals-v2.0/Introduction-to-DHIS2/source-doc/Introduction-to-dhis2_V1.md

 #### Tell us how we can improve

-Once you finish the course, please give us your feedback by completing the end-of-course survey.
-We constantly check participants' feedback and look for ways to improve our courses.
+Once you finish the course, please give us your **Feedback** by completing the end-of-course survey.
+We constantly check participants' **Feedback** and look for ways to improve our courses.
 We truly appreciate your input.

 ### 4.2 - End-of-course Survey (3 min)

-Now that you are at the end of this course, please take a few minutes to reflect on your experience and complete this feedback survey.
+Now that you are at the end of this course, please take a few minutes to reflect on your experience and complete this **Feedback** survey.
 Your careful response will have a real impact on how courses like this are run.
 Thank you!

 Link to survey: